 Many Americans constantly worry about losing their jobs.
 If you are among them, you might be contemplating changing to a more stable career.

-The U.S. Bureau of Labor Statistics (BLS) projects that some careers will see significant job growth over the next decade.
+The U.S. Bureau of Labor Statistics (BLS) predicts that some careers will see significant job growth over the next decade.
 These secure gigs run the gamut in terms of education requirements, salary, and job duties.

-Following are 10 jobs that will likely still be hiring in a big way a decade from now.
+The following are 10 jobs that will likely still be hiring in a big way a decade from now.
 If you hope to move beyond living paycheck to paycheck, these careers can get you there.

 Nurse practitioner